2004 Tennis Masters Cup

-The 2004 Tennis Masters Cup was a tennis tournament played on outdoor hard courts.
+The 2004 Tennis Masters Cup was a men's tennis tournament played on outdoor hard courts.
 It was the 35th edition of the year-end singles championships, the 30th edition of the year-end doubles championships, and was part of the 2004 ATP Tour.
 It took place at the Westside Tennis Club in Houston, Texas, United States, from November 13 through November 21, 2004.
+Roger Federer won the singles title.